-Last Thursday is a street festival along NE Albertra Street with all the local art, music and food you could want.
-It’s on the last Thursday of every month, just like the name implies.
+Last Thursday is a street festival along NE Alberta Street with all the local art, music and food you could want.
+It’s on the last Thursday of every month (in June-August) just like the name implies.

 Oregon Coast.
 Gorgeous views of the Pacific Ocean.
 Enough said!
 Plus, you’ll find locally caught seafood, cute coastal towns and plenty of hiking spots along the coastline from Astoria all the way down to the California border.

 Mt.
 Hood.
 Well worth the quick drive east of Portland for incredibly scenic hiking in the spring and summer and snow sports in the winter.

 American Local is Asian-inspired comfort food at its best.
 Where else can you have a Korean rice skewer and potato tostada with nacho cheese in the same meal?
 You’ll want to have a look around Division Street while you’re in the neighborhood, too.

 Most people come to Güero for the tortas.
 I come for the cart bowl—it’s rice and yummies like ensalada fresca, crema and pink pickled onions.
 So good!

 Pip’s makes the most adorable—and tastiest—mini doughnuts you’ve ever eaten.
 My favorite’s the nutella.
 You’ll want to order a chai flight, too.

 Shut Up and Eat is my favorite neighborhood sandwich shop.
 They serve beer, wine and cocktails in addition to some of the best sandwiches around.
 Expect to leave very full.

 Double Dragon.
 Three words: banh mi burger!
 The cocktails aren’t bad, either.